Supportive Housing Services

 • Homeless young adults between 18 and 25 years old;

-• Adults, youth or young adults reentering the community from incarceration or juvenile justice placement, particularly those with disabling conditions; and
+• Reentry: Adults, youth or young adults reentering the community from prison or juvenile justice placement, particularly those with disabling conditions

 Services assist eligible families, individuals and young adults to live independently and remain stably housed, and may include but are not limited to: